scriptituk/xfade-easing/README.md

 The first line is the easing expression $e(P)$ (`cubic inout`) which stores its calculated progress value in `st(0)`.
 The second line is the  transition expression $t(e(P))$ (`wipedown`) which loads its eased progress value from `ld(0)` instead of `P`.
 The semicolon token combines expressions.

-> [!NOTE]
-> the example appears overly complicated because xfade progress `P` moves from 1 to 0 but the easing equations expect progress from 0 to 1

 > [!IMPORTANT]
 > ffmpeg option `-filter_complex_threads 1` is required because xfade expressions are not thread-safe (the `st()` & `ld()` functions use xfade context memory), consequently processing is slower